- Search The Registry

 *On this date, in 1910, Bayard Rustin was born.
-He was an African American civil rights activist and principal organizer of the 1963 march on Washington.
+He was a Black Gay activist and principal organizer of the 1963 March on Washington.

 Rustin was from West Chester, Pennsylvania.
-One of twelve children, he was impacted in the name of civil right as a teenager.
+One of twelve children, he was impacted by American Civil Rights as a teenager.
 While on a trip with his mostly white high school football team, he was thrown out of a restaurant because he was Black.
 He was a member of the Young Communist League for a brief time in 1936, and the FBI used this association to discredit him.
-He worked closely with A. Phillip Randolph and, together, they were effective enough to force then President, Franklin Roosevelt, to issue an executive order banning demonstrations against industries with government contracts.
+He worked closely with A. Phillip Randolph and, together, they were effective enough to force then-President, Franklin Roosevelt, to issue an executive order banning demonstrations against industries with government contracts.

-Tennessee police brutally beat Rustin for not moving to the back of a bus in 1942.
+As an early Freedom Rider, Tennessee police brutally beat Rustin as a voting rights activist for not moving to the back of a bus in 1942.
 He spent 22 days on a chain gang after a 1947 arrest in North Carolina for participating in a Freedom Ride.
 Rustin led the protest against British colonialism in India and was one of those who helped persuade President Truman to end segregation in the armed forces.
-An important aide to Dr. Martin Luther King Jr., Rustin helped organize the Montgomery Bus Boycott and the Southern Christian Leadership Conference.
+An important aide to Dr. Martin Luther King Jr., Rustin helped organize the Montgomery Bus Boycott and the Southern Christian Leadership Conference (SCLC).

-Bayard Rustin was personally associated and active in the LGBT community all of his life, he died on August 24, 1987.
+Bayard Rustin who was personally associated with and active in the LGBT community all of his life, died on August 24, 1987.

 The African American Atlas

 Black History & Culture an Illustrated Reference

 by Molefi K. Asanta and Mark T. Mattson

 Copyright 1992, University of North Carolina Press